yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-quickstart/_index.md

 The quickest way to get started with YugabyteDB is to [sign up for Yugabyte Cloud](http://cloud.yugabyte.com) and create a free cluster.
 Although not suitable for production workloads, the free cluster includes enough resources to learn and develop applications with YugabyteDB.

-Get started with YugabyteDB on Yugabyte Cloud in a few simple steps:
+Get started with YugabyteDB on Yugabyte Cloud in a few steps:

 <div class="row">
   <div class="col-12 col-md-6 col-lg-12 col-xl-6">